mbalazin/cse599c-17sp-tutorials/myria/MyriaWeb.md

 MyriaL supports Do-While loops.
 The loop can be terminated on a condition about the data, so you can write iterative programs.

-Find the vertices reachable from user 2.
+*Find the vertices reachable from user 2*
 ```sql
 edges = scan(TwitterK);
 -- special syntax for a scalar constant in MyriaL.